Basilica of St. Mary of the Assumption (Lancaster, Ohio): Founding

 The first Mass celebrated in Lancaster was said by Edward Fenwick, O.P., the future Archbishop of Cincinnati, in the home of Michael Garaghty, at the corner of Main and High Streets.
 Fenwick, his nephew and fellow priest Nicholas Young, and other Dominicans traveled from St. Joseph's Church in Somerset to minister to Catholics in Lancaster.
 While the exact date of the foundation of the parish is not known, it was between the end of 1818 and the dedication of the first frame church on Chestnut Street on Easter of 1819.
-In 1821, the Archdiocese of Cincinnati was founded and St. Marys was transferred to it from the Diocese of Bardstown.
+In 1821, the Archdiocese of Cincinnati was founded and St. Mary was transferred to it from the Diocese of Bardstown.

 Upon the founding of the parish, pastoral care of it was given to the Dominican Order, and in 1834 Thomas Martin was made the first resident pastor.
 In 1839, the parish was entrusted to diocesan clergy from Cincinnati and Joshua Young became the pastor, serving in that role for 15 years before eventually becoming the bishop of the Diocese of Erie.
 Young built the second church which was dedicated on November 1, 1840, as the first church had been outgrown.
 In 1847 a parochial school was opened, with women of the parish serving as teachers.

 The third church

 Following Young's move to Erie, Henry Lange became the pastor of the church in February 1854.
 Seeing that the present building was once again too small for its congregation, he initiated the construction of a third church, the cornerstone of which was laid on August 28, 1859, by Archbishop John Purcell of Cincinnati.
 However, the construction of this church was greatly hampered by the outbreak of the American Civil War, and was only able to continue because of the generosity of wealthy parishioners.
 Fr.
 Lange died on February 9, 1864, mere months before the completion and consecration of the present church on June 5 of the same year.

 Several temporary pastors followed Lange before Louis DeCailly became pastor in 1868, who constructed a new parish rectory on Chestnut Street and improved the parish school, contracting Dominican Sisters to teach there in 1872.
-In March 1868, the Diocese of Columbus was established and the governance of St. Marys was transferred to it. in 1881, a 12-acre plot of land was purchased to serve as a parish cemetery and consecrated on All Souls' Day of that same year by Bishop John Ambrose Watterson.
+In March 1868, the Diocese of Columbus was established and the governance of St. Mary was transferred to it. in 1881, a 12-acre plot of land was purchased to serve as a parish cemetery and consecrated on All Souls' Day of that same year by Bishop John Ambrose Watterson.
 The parish school expanded to include a 3-year high school program in 1891, which continues on today as William V. Fisher Catholic High School.